I have

 able to continue my therapy once a month long distance?

-they arent illegal.
+unethical even if they arent illegal.
 From the way you describe things, it sounds as

 if your psychotherapist is referring to the fact that long-distance psychotherapy